prakharmrsl/easypcceo.github.io/pages/nvme-worth-it-gaming.md

 ## NVME vs SATA SSD for Gaming

-For reasons we’ve covered in our article [Will an SSD Improve FPS](/will-ssd-improve-fps/), an SSD **will not** increase your FPS in video games as long as they’re relatively modern titles.
+An SSD **will not** increase your FPS in video games as long as they’re relatively modern titles.

 What an SSD can help improve, however, are your load times.